kinjames/portfolio-challenge/README.md

 ![screenshot](shot.png)

 This is a demo Portfolio.
-It can be viewed here  <a href="https://kinjames.github.io/portfolio-challenge/" target="_blank">Portfolio</a> and it was mainly built with HTML and CSS.
+It can be viewed here..<a href="https://kinjames.github.io/portfolio-challenge/" target="_blank">Portfolio</a> and it was mainly built with HTML and CSS.